oneeve8/kobble-data/content/tutorialnarrative3.md

 If you cut or copy, then the paste option will also appear.
 If you tap paste, the last item that you cut or copied will be pasted by tapping it.

-Another icon is a folder.
-Tapping the folder will open or close it.
-The folder must be open in order to move content into  it.

-Folders will help you consolidate some of your items within a track.

 If you are like me, and you plan on collecting a lot of information, you will probably want to also consider consolidating your information into channel groups.